ballerina-platform/ballerina-dev-website/swan-lake/featured-use-cases/write-a-restful-api-with-ballerina.md

 ```

 In this code:
+- `*http:Conflict` is the Ballerina way of saying one type is a subtype of another.
+In this case, `ConflictingIsoCodesError` is a subtype of `http:Conflict`.
 - The body of the response is of type `ErrorMsg`, which simply has a string field named `errmsg`.
 Based on the need, users can have any data type for their response body.
+- Ballerina has defined a set of types for each HTTP status code.
+This allows you to write services in a type-oriented way, which in turn is helpful when it comes to tooling and generating OpenAPI specifications for HTTP services.

 ## Implement the second endpoint